 - Words via bone conduction without the use of earbuds

 - Supports major audio files

-- Compatible with iTunes, podcasts and audiobooks
+- Compatible with iTunes, podcasts, and audiobooks

 - Offers 4GB of storage

-- Works with a lithium-ion battery with up to 7hrs play time
+- Works with a lithium-ion battery with up to 7hrs playtime

 - Waterproof up to 10′ for 30 minutes

 Controlling the Duo is very easy.
-The simple ergonomic design of the interface on the side has only 4 buttons for pausing, playing, volume and shuffle options.
+The simple ergonomic design of the interface on the side has only 4 buttons for pausing, playing, volume, and shuffle options.
 Learning these buttons by touch is easy and you’ll soon be able to control your audio without missing a beat.
 The Duo comes with a USB magnetic dock which is used for transferring audio files as well as charging.
 The battery offers 7hrs maximum audio play which is more than enough for a few swimming sessions every week.

-With 4GB of storage, you can easily have 1k+ songs or a combination of songs, audiobooks and more stored right on the device.
+With 4GB of storage, you can easily have 1k+ songs or a combination of songs, audiobooks, and more stored right on the device.
 The Duo’s retail price of $119 is very reasonable since you are getting an MP3 player as well as an audio delivery system versus having to purchase each device separately.

 The Duo would be best for someone that wants a dedicated device or headphones for swimming.
-While this lack of versatility is a disadvantage, its overall performance and waterproofness still makes it a top choice for swimmers.
+While this lack of versatility is a disadvantage, its overall performance and waterproofness still make it a top choice for swimmers.

 The Sony B-Trainer is another all-around headphone/MP3 player set, with additional fitness tracking capabilities.
-It has plenty of space for your music and other audio files, and even has a built-in voice coach to keep you on track.
+It has plenty of space for your music and other audio files and even has a built-in voice coach to keep you on track.
 The device works with a beautiful app so you can view all your data easily.
 It even has access to social media so you can share your training results with others.

 Specs and Features: